 Can I Receive Treatment for Both Anxiety and Addiction?

-Yes!
-Most addiction treatment programs provide support for dual diagnosis challenges, meaning individuals who are coping with both substance use and mental health difficulties.
 These programs understand that treating both addiction and mental health challenges at the same time is critical, as both challenges are interrelated.
 Treating one challenge in isolation from the other will only worsen the challenge that is not treated.